Cake, Torte and Frosting Recipes

 The torte alternates layers of pistachio, strawberry and vanilla ice cream with

-to cut easily.
-The pistachio, strawberry and vanilla ice creams make a pretty
+easily.
+The pistachio, strawberry and vanilla ice creams make a pretty pastel color

-pastel color contrast, but you can substitute other flavors that contrast in
+contrast, but you can substitute other flavors that contrast in color and taste.

 2 pints strawberry ice cream, softened until spreadable but not melted